-Come now Cunningham Telephone Company ("Cunningham"), LaHarpe Telephone Company ("LaHarpe"), Moundridge Telephone Company ("Moundridge"), Wamego Telecommunications Company ("Wamego") and Zenda Telephone Company ("Zenda," together the "movants/petitioners") and move that the Commission reopen its Docket No. 12-IWRZ-848-ETC for the limited purpose of reviewing and rescinding its order redefining the study areas of each of the movants.
+Come now Totah Communications, Inc. ("Totah"), and Wilson Telephone Company ("Wilson," together the "movants") and move that the Commission reopen its Docket No. 10-VMBZ-657-ETC for the limited purpose of reviewing and rescinding its order redefining the study areas of each of the movants.
 In support thereof the movants state as follows:

-1. Each of the movants is a rural telephone company as defined in K.S.A.
-66-1,187(I) and an incumbent local exchange carrier certificated by the Commission.
-The rights and interests of each are at issue in this proceeding, no other party is able to protect such rights and interests, and upon reopening the proceeding each should be granted the right to intervene.

-2. None of the movants received notice of the application or of any proceeding or action in this Docket.

-3. Redefinition of the study area of a rural company serving multiple exchange areas (like Cunninghm, Moundridge and Wamego) affects that company's rights and interests.
-If a company's study area is redefined generally, albeit only in a proceeding seeking ETC designation only for federal Lifelineonly support, the redefinition allows other potential (including non-Lifeline only) carriers to request certification and/or broader ETC designation, evading the pre-redefinition requirement that such applicant propose to serve the entire original study area of the incumbent rural company.
+- 1. Each of the movants is a rural telephone company as defined in K.S.A.
+66-1,187(l) and an incumbent local exchange carrier certificated by the Commission.
+The rights and interests of each movant are at issue in this proceeding, no other party is able to protect such rights and interests, and upon reopening the proceeding each movant should be granted the right to intervene. - 2.
+Neither of the movants received notice of the application or of any proceeding or action in this Docket. - 3.
+Redefinition of the study area of a rural company serving multiple exchange areas (like Totah and Wlson) affects that company's rights and interests.
+If a company's study area is redefined generally, albeit only in a proceeding seeking ETC designation only for federal Lifeline-only support, the redefinition allows other potential (including non-Lifeline only) carriers to request certification and/or broader ETC designation, evading the preredefinition requirement that such applicant propose to serve the entire original study area of the incumbent rural company.
 Such an applicant may choose to "cherry pick" and serve only a limited and lower-cost area of the incumbent's service area, thereby creating an unfair, governmentally originated, biased competitive advantage to the applicant and an unreasonably discriminatory disadvantage to the incumbent.

-4. The subject Order creates, unlawfully and unnecessarily, an incentive for anticompetitive behavior by requiring less burden, investment and cost of a competitor than is required of an incumbent provider.
-The order redefining the study areas of Cunningham, Moundridge and Wamego therefore affects each of their respective interests adversely.
-The record reflects this action was taken without due notice to the movants in violation of the due process protections afforded to them by the 14th amendment to the United States Constitution.
-Each of these carriers, and LaHarpe and Zenda, are additionally adversely affected by the Commission Order in that it purports to assert authority to change existing policy without notice, explanation or good cause.
+- 4. The subject Order creates, unlawfully and unnecessarily, an incentive for anticompetitive behavior by requiring less burden, investment and cost of a competitor than is required of an incumbent provider.
+The order redefining the study areas of the movants therefore affects their respective interests adversely.
+The record reflects this action was taken without due notice to the movants directly affected in violation of the due process protections afforded to them by the 14th amendment to the United States Constitution.
+Each of these carriers is additionally adversely affected by the Commission Order in that it purports to assert authority to change existing policy without notice, explanation or good cause. - 5.
+Reopening the subject docket for the limited purpose requested by each of the movants is warranted for the reason that neither of the movants received notice that redefinition of their respective study areas was under consideration.
+They were therefore denied the constitutionally required reasonable opportunity in the docket to be heard and to present evidence in relation to that request.
+Additionally, the Order stating that these carriers' respective study areas were redefined was not served on the respective carriers, either when issued or thereafter.